Zithur/Reach-PoE5-Tester-Manual-1.5-Alternate-Sidebar/docs/Command Reference.md

 are shown as 'C'-language printf style strings, so the script writer knows exactly what to expect as a response.

-EEPROM Warning
+<br/>EEPROM Warning
 --------------

-**NOTE: The non-volatile memory used for EEPROM storage has a write cycle limit of about 1,000,000 cycles.
-To prevent future issues, the user should not include commands that write to EEPROM in repetitive scripts.**
+***NOTE: The non-volatile memory used for EEPROM storage has a write cycle limit of about 1,000,000 cycles.
+To prevent future issues, the user should not include commands that write to EEPROM in repetitive scripts.***

 <br>ECHO
 --------